-When we neglect to see the positive spillover effect that our own self care has on others in our lives, we can too easily fall into a pattern of self-sacrifice and burnout.
+When we neglect to see the positive spillover effect that our own self-care has on others in our lives, we can too easily fall into a pattern of self-sacrifice and burnout.
 This can lead to resentment and even health problems.

 How to begin taking care of yourself

-The foundation of self-care is to make sure that our most basic needs are met before you get into any deeper stuff.
+The foundation of self-care is to make sure that our most basic needs are met before we get into any deeper stuff.
 I’m talking about safety and security, sleeping, hydration, and food.
 If you do not need to worry about a place to sleep or your own personal security, this is a good opportunity to feel gratitude for that.
-We have a lot of choice around how much we prioritize these needs.
+We have a lot of choices around how much we prioritize these needs.

 If we choose, we can burn the candle at both ends.
 We can skip meals and eat inconsistently.
 And we can be less active than we should.
 Whether or not we take the time to notice the consequences of no self-care, they are happening.
 And when this lack of self-care catches up with us, it has an effect on the people who rely on us to be there for them, too.

 When we allow ourselves to sleep as much as our bodies need (and we are all different), and create a routine and sleeping environment that are conducive to sleeping well, we thrive.
-When we take the time to eat whole, nutritious food that we actually like the taste of, and give ourselves time and space to enjoy it, we thrive.
-When we keep our watery bodies hydrated, and minimize drinks that drain and deplete us, we thrive.
+When we take the time to eat whole, nutritious food that we actually like the taste of and give ourselves time and space to enjoy it, we thrive.
+When we keep our watery bodies hydrated and minimize drinks that drain and deplete us, we thrive.

 Balancing self-care with your busy schedule